the-mirak/cloudexam/README.md

 >$ cd docker/part4
 >```

-In this final part, we are going to put our application in a docker compose file.
+In this final part, we are going to put our application in a docker-compose file.
 To do so, write a **docker-compose.yaml** file by taking under the consideration the following instructions:

 - Create three services:
   - reader
-    - Build the image in the docker compose file
+    - Build the image in the docker-compose file
     - Name the container **reader**
     - The reader service depends on the mydbserver service *(put the mysql healthcheck script in the healthchecks folder)*
     - expose and publish the application on port 8080
     - Connect the service to the "myappnetwork" network
   - writer
-    - Build the image in the docker compose file
+    - Build the image in the docker-compose file
-    - Name the container **wirter**
+    - Name the container **writer**
-    - The writer service depends on the mydbserve servuce *(put the mysql healthcheck script in the healthchecks folder)*
+    - The writer service depends on the mydbserve service *(put the mysql healthcheck script in the healthchecks folder)*
     - The writer service depends on the reader service being started
     - Connect the service to the "myappnetwork" network
   - mydbserver